code-with-amitk/Code-examples/System-Design/Concepts/All_About_Containers/Containers/README.md

 ## Containers
 - **What?** Isolated partition of OS holding only 1 Application and all its dependent libraries.
 Each container has its own:
-  - Network interface
-  - its own IP address
-  - its own file system
-  - All containers share the kernel of the host.
+  - Network interface, its own IP address, its own file system, All containers share the kernel of the host.
 - **Containerization?** Packaging software code and all its dependencies in a bundle.
 - **Advantages**
   - lightweight.
 Use less memory.